-- 1) Click the New Theme button above the list of themes (Figure 3). - 2) In the Properties of New Theme dialog, click the General tab and type a name for the new theme. - 3) Click the Files tab and add images to the theme, as described earlier.
+- 1) Click the New Theme button above the list of themes (Figure 4). - 2) In the Properties of New Theme dialog, click the General tab and type a name for the new theme. - 3) Click the Files tab and add images to the theme, as described earlier.

-Deleting a theme from the Gallery
+Deleting a Theme from the Gallery

-You can delete only theme that you have added to the Gallery; you cannot delete any of the inbuilt themes.
+You can delete only themes that you have added to the Gallery; you cannot delete any of the inbuilt themes.
 To delete a theme from the Gallery:

-- 1) Go to Tools > Gallery. - 2) In the left part of the Gallery, select in the list the theme you wish to delete. - 3) Right-click on the theme, then click Delete on the pop-up menu.
+- 1) Go to the list of themes and select the one you wish to delete. - 2) Right-click on the theme, then click Delete on the pop-up menu.

-Location of the Gallery and the objects in it
+Location of the Gallery and the Objects in It

-Graphics and other objects shown in the Gallery can be located anywhere on your computer's hard disk, on a network drive, or on a CD-ROM.
+Graphics and other objects shown in the Gallery can be located anywhere on your computer's hard disk or on a network drive.
 Listings in the Gallery refer to the location of each object.
 When you add graphics to the Gallery, the files are not moved or copied; only the location of each new object is added as a reference.

-In a workgroup situation, you may have access to a shared Gallery (where you cannot change the contents unless authorized to do so) and a user Gallery, where you can add, change, or delete objects.
+In a work group, you may have access to a shared Gallery (where you cannot change the contents unless authorized to do so) and a user Gallery, where you can add, change, or delete objects.

-The location of the user Gallery is specified in Tools > Options > OpenOffice.org > Paths.
-You can change this location, and you can copy your gallery files (\.sdv) to other computers.
+The location of the user Gallery is specified in Tools > Options > OpenOffice > Paths.
+You can change this location, and you can copy your gallery files (.sdv) to other computers.

-Gallery contents provided with OOo are stored in a different location.
+Gallery contents provided with AOO are stored in a different location.
 You cannot change this location.

-Creating an image map
+Creating an Image Map

-An image map defines areas of an image (called hotspots) with hyperlinks to web addresses, other files on the computer, or parts of the same document.
-Hotspots are the graphic equivalent of text hyperlinks (described in Chapter 12).
-Clicking on a hotspot causes OOo to open the linked page in the appropriate program (for example, the default browser for an HTML page; OOo Calc for a .ODS file; a PDF viewer for a PDF file).
+An image map defines areas of an image (called hot spots) with hyperlinks to web addresses, other files on the computer, or parts of the same document.
+Hot spots are the graphic equivalent of text hyperlinks.
+Clicking on a hot spot causes Apache OpenOffice to open the linked page in the appropriate program (for example, the default browser for an HTML page; AOO Calc for a .ods file; a PDF viewer for a .pdf file).
 You can create hotspots of various shapes and include several hotspots in the same image.